mkovalyshev/samolet-de-interview/README.md

 ## 5. REST API
 - stored at `src/api`
-- built with `docker-compose up`
+- built and run with `docker-compose up`
 - PostgreSQL connection is set in `docker-compose.yml` environment variables
-- result is logged into `logs` table at PostgreSQL
+- each result is logged into `logs` table at PostgreSQL
 - gets JSON with `ctn`, `iin`, `smartphoneID`, `income` and `creationDate` params
 - returns JSON with `result` and optional `reason` params